Supporting Library Membership Program

 • share expertise and resources in order to better support, together, a transformative academic publishing landscape centered on OA books in the Humanities & Social Sciences.

-As to other issues that matter to librarians, all of Punctum’s e-books, with cross-referenced metadata, can be downloaded directly from from OAPEN Library, who also supply reader metrics and COUNTER-compliant usage stats.
+All of Punctum’s e-books, with cross-referenced metadata, can be downloaded directly from from OAPEN Library, who also supply reader metrics and COUNTER-compliant usage stats.
 Our books can be also be downloaded, also with reader metrics and usage stats, from JSTOR and Project Muse.
 We also deposit our books with the Internet Archive and Google Books.
-The Metadata Export API of our own open book metadata system Thoth, developed in collaboration with other OA presses, also allows direct download, by book, of ONIX, KBART, JSON, CSV, MARC, and BibTeX records.
-OAPEN Library also works with Hypothes.is to provide an open annotation layer on top of our books.
+The Metadata Export API of Thoth provides direct download, by book, of more than 15 catalog records and formats.
+OAPEN Library works with Hypothes.is to provide an open annotation layer on top of our ebooks.
 The Directory of Open Access Books (DOAB) catalogues and indexes our titles, as does OCLC and EBSCO Knowledge Base.
-Editions of our titles have also been enhanced for print-disabled readers (such as through braille and audio DAISY editions) and are available through RNIB Bookshare (UK).
-All of our print titles, in affordable paperbound editions, are available from GOBI Library Solutions (EBSCO), and we also offer a 40% discount to libraries who can contact us directly (vincent@punctumbooks.com).
+Editions of our titles have been enhanced for print-disabled readers (such as through braille and audio DAISY editions) by RNIB Bookshare (UK).
+All of our print titles, in affordable paperbound editions, are available from GOBI Library Solutions (EBSCO), and we offer a 40% discount to libraries who want to order directly through us (vincent@punctumbooks.com).

-As part of our efforts to work as collaboratively as possible across the global landscape with partners who share our values, and to also divest as much as possible from proprietary platforms, our digital operations are hosted by Cloud68, an open source-based, privacy-first cloud hosting company based in Tirana, Albania, who have also helped us move internal team communications from Slack to Mattermost, our web analytics from Google to Matamo, our file-sharing worktables from Dropbox to Nextcloud, and our invoicing from PayPal to Invoice Ninja.
-Our COMMS Hub, our platform for enabling more robust forms of community engagement around our titles and activities, has been built on the open source community publishing platform PubPub with the assistance of MIT’s Knowledge Futures Group.
-In 2018, Punctum also entered into a partnership with the Coko Foundation to work with them and other publisher partners to develop open-source software for making print and digital books (such as Ketida).
-Because Punctum believes that its work should not just be focused on the Anglo-Euro-centric world, in addition to publishing authors across the globe in both the Global North and South, we collaborate with global infrastructure builders such as CNKI (China National Knowledge Infrastructure) who serve as a repository in China for our digital books.
+As part of our efforts to work as collaboratively as possible across the global landscape with partners who share our values, and to divest as much as possible from proprietary platforms, our digital operations are hosted by Cloud68, an open source-based, privacy-first cloud hosting company based in Tirana, Albania, who have also helped us move internal team communications from Slack to Mattermost, our web analytics from Google to Matamo, our file-sharing worktables from Dropbox to Nextcloud, and our invoicing from PayPal to Invoice Ninja.
+Our COMMS Hub, our platform for enabling more robust forms of community engagement around our titles and activities, has been built on the open source community publishing platform PubPub with the assistance of the Knowledge Futures Group.
+In 2018, Punctum entered into a partnership with the Coko Foundation to work with them and other publisher partners to develop open-source software for making print and digital books (such as Ketida).
+Because we believe our work should not just be focused on the Anglo-Eurocentric world, in addition to publishing authors across the globe in both the Global North and South, we collaborate with global infrastructure builders such as CNKI (China National Knowledge Infrastructure), a repository in China for OA books.
 Punctum is invested in open source, community-owned infrastructure for OA books publishing, because we believe in non-competitive collaboration between OA presses and OA organizations who are jointly committed to transformative scholarly communications.

 Why Library Support Matters